bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s start with that.
+Let&apos;s start with that.
 Down here in my script, var heading equals document.querySelector, h_1, and var **div** or my **div** equals document.querySelector **div**.
 That will get those two elements there.
-I also want to change this text to, \"Roll Your Mouse Over The Box.\" Let\'s do that.
+I also want to change this text to, &quot;Roll Your Mouse Over The Box.&quot;
+Let&apos;s do that.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 409.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">